stratum-mining/sv2-spec/10-Discussion.md

 ## 10.2 Rolling `nTime`
 - `nTime `field can be rolled once per second with the following notes:
 - Mining proxy must not interpret greater than minimum `nTime` as invalid submission.
-- Device MAY roll `nTime` once per second.
+- Device may roll `nTime` once per second.
-- Pool SHOULD accept `nTime` which is within the consensus limits.
+- Pool should accept `nTime` which is within the consensus limits.
-- Pool MUST accept `nTime` rolled once per second.
+- Pool may accept `nTime` rolled once per second.

 ### 10.2.1 Hardware `nTime` rolling
 The protocol allows `nTime` rolling in the hardware as long as the hardware can roll the `nTime` field once per second.